kristintsk/Networking-for-Web-Developers/README.md

-# Networking for Web Developers / Udacity
+# Networking for Web Developers / Udacity on-line course https://classroom.udacity.com/courses/ud256
-## Kristin Tuisk
+## notes by Kristin Tuisk

-man nc (netcat manual)

-### 1. Ülevaade kursuses kasutatud käsurea programmide ja näidete kohta
+### 1. cmd commands

 **Used `ping -c3 8.8.8.8`**\
 - -c means 'send 3 test-messages, then quit\
 - 8.8.8.8 is an address of a particular service at Google
 - received expected result: 3 packets transmitted, 3 packets received, 0.0% packet loss meaning
      - my computer has Internet access
      - the computer at 8.8.8.8 is up and running
      - my ISP knows how to send and receive traffic towards and from Google

 **Used `printf 'HEAD / HTTP/1.1\r\nHost: www.google.com\r\n\r\n' | nc www.google.com 80`**
 printf is a command for printing formatted strings. the netcat utility is used to create client-to-server connections (it can fulfill both server and client role). pipe in the middle means that take the output from first request and use it as an input for the second request.
-     - suceeded to receive the expected data
+- received expected result
-> HTTP-header sent back by the server of Wikipedia (status code, cookies and other header fields)\
+     - HTTP-header sent back by the server of Wikipedia (status code, cookies and other header fields)
-> e.g this is the way to find out what serves Google uses:\
+     - e.g this is the way to find out what serves Google uses (Server: gws which means google web server)
-> Server: gws\
-> which means google web server

 To save the results of an nc command to a file, use the > shell redirection operator.\
 **used `printf "GET / HTTP/1.1\r\nHost: www.example.com\r\n\r\n" | nc www.example.com 80 > example.txt`**
-did not manage to find the file.
+     - am not sure if the data was saved anywhere, I did not find the file.

-** Used `nc -l 3456`** to start listening on a port.\
+**Used `nc -l 3456`** to start listening on a port 3456.\
-opened another terminal and used **`nc localhost 3456`**\
+opened another terminal and **used `nc localhost 3456`**\
-this way made it possible to send and receive messages in both windows
+     - received expected result: this way it is possible to send and receive messages in both windows

+**Used `ip route show`** to print the routing table in Linux (`ip r`- gives exactly the same result) The routing table is used to show you where various different network subnets will be routed to.
+- received expected result, the output format is not so easy to read.
+So I tried `netstat -rn` (needed `sudo apt install net-tools` first) and the output looks neat, easy to read.
+The same output format comes with `route -n`

+**Used `host delfi.ee`** that sends a query to Delfi DNS server which can in turn retrieve records from other servers on the internet.
+     - received expected result: delfi.ee and delfi.ee mail hosts IPv4 addresses.
+I also tried `host -t a amazon.com` which gives only delfi.ee hosts IPv4 addresses (no mail handlers).

+**Used `host -t aaaa google.com`** to see a domain or subdomain to an IPv6 address -t means type
+     - received expected result: the IPv6 address for google.com.
+I also tried `host -t aaaa tptlive.ee` and got to know that tptlive.ee has no AAAA record.

+**Used `host -t mx udacity.com`**
+-t for type and mx for mail exchanger
+MX specifies the mail server responsible for accepting email messages on behalf of a domain name.
+It is a resource record in the DNS.
+It is possible to configure several MX records, typically pointing to an array of mail servers for load balancing and redundancy.
+     - received expected result: information about Udacity mail servers.

+**Used `mtr www.udacity.com`**
+MTR is a command line network diagnostic tool that provides the functionality of both the ping and traceroute commands.
+     - received expected result: traceroute report where the hostnames and pings are displayed.

-**Used `ip addr show`**
+**Used `ip addr show`** to find out my IP address
-  **See:** it shows at least two
+     - received expected result, but the output format was not very easy-to-read.
+So I used `curl ident.me` to find out my public IP address and received expected result, just only the IP address.
+I also used `nmcli -p device show`** to find out my private IP address and as a result received a lot of information, incl. my IPv4 and IPv6 address.

-**Used `sudo tcpdump -n host 8.8.8.8`** in first and run `ping -c3 8.8.8.8` in second Terminal for each ping tcpdump shows two packages' records - request and reply. end with Ctrl + C
+**Used `sudo tcpdump -n host 8.8.8.8`** in first and **run `ping -c3 8.8.8.8`** in second Terminal

-tcpdump -n port 53 (4-3 at 2:32)
-tcpdump -n port 80 (4-4)

-host command in dns?
+     - received expected result: for each ping tcpdump shows two packages' records - request and reply.
+     - ended with Ctrl + C
+Tcpdump is a command line utility that allows to capture and analyze network traffic going through a system.
+It is often used to help troubleshoot network issues, as well as a security tool.

 **Used `traceroute google.com`**
-was ecpecting to see a lot of data including IP addresses and milliseconds actual result was: information, that max 30 hops, the first line showed some information, the naxt 29 lines all showed * * *
+was ecpecting to see a lot of data including IP addresses and milliseconds
+     - actual result was: information, that max 30 hops, the first line showed some information, the naxt 29 lines all showed * * *
           - found out that traceoute requires a response from the target server and each of the intermediate hops to create its output.
 If a router doesn't generate a `Time-to-live exceeded` response, traceroute will not know anything about that hop. a hop that outputs `* * *` means that the router at that hop doesn't respond to the type of packet I was using for the traceroute (by default it's UDP on Unix-like and ICMP on Windows).
-     - also a following suggestion: "If you are using the same version of traceroute I have you can try using the -e option to try to evade firewalls and the -P option to use ICMP, TCP or GRE packets instead of UDP.
+          - I also a following suggestion: "If you are using the same version of traceroute I have you can try using the -e option to try to evade firewalls and the -P option to use ICMP, TCP or GRE packets instead of UDP.
 You can also try specifying a particular port that is unlikely to be filtered (such as 80 or 25) using the -p option."
-     - **how to use those things?**
+          - I am not sure how to use traceroute.

-### 2. Ülevaade põhilistest võrguseadmetest ja nende ülesannetest
+### 2. Network devices

 - **Router (ruuter)**\
 Router is a device that connects two different IP networks.
 It acts as a gateway - hosts forward the traffic through the router.